rfarley3/mc-gt/README.md

 ### DI Box
 Same as any microphone.
-Plug into EXT IN L/MONO and set switch to MIC.
+Plug XLR into TRS adapter into EXT IN L/MONO and set switch to MIC.
 * Sh+Input
 	* Mic Sense 7
 	* EXT IN Mono